Digging in: who donates to the nonprofits you care about?

-Also, some of Candid’s Funding Information Network locations provide free databases that allow you to research individual donors’ giving history.
+Also, some of Candid’s Community partners provide free databases that allow you to research individual donors’ giving history.
 Try sites like Marquis Who’s Who on the Web and DonorSearch.
 Check your nearest location to see if it provides access to these databases.

 While the IRS doesn’t require public disclosure of who donates to nonprofits, it does require disclosure of contributions to private foundations.
 You can find this information in the “Who’s Who” section of the grantmaker profile on Foundation Directory.
-You can either subscribe from your own location or visit Candid’s Funding Information Network locations to use it for free.
+You can either subscribe from your own location or visit a Candid Community partner near you to use it for free.

 How can I find out what foundations support an organization?

 The good news is that it is much easier to find out which private foundations give money to a particular nonprofit.
 Private foundations, including private corporate foundations, must publicly disclose all of their grants in their annual tax filings.
 Foundation Directory also allows you to research foundations and see which nonprofits they give grants to.
 You can search for a specific nonprofit or grantmaker in the “Organization Name” field or do a general search by subject or geography.